 The cause of vulvodynia

 is not known.
 Some possibilities include: Injury or irritation of vulvar nervesInflammed tissueAbnormal response to infection or trauma

 Vulvodynia is more common in women who are younger.
-Other factors that increase your chance of developing vulvodynia include: History of vulvodyniaChronic pain or disorders associated with chronic painSleep disturbances
+Other factors that may increase the chance of vulvodynia include: History of vulvodyniaChronic pain or disorders associated with chronic painSleep disturbances

 Some mental health disorders, such as

 yeast infectionsFrequent use of antibioticsIrritation to the genitals by soaps or detergentsGenital rashesPrevious treatment or surgery to the external genitalsPelvic nerve irritation or muscle spasms

 Symptoms may include: Pain, which may come and goBurningStingingIrritationRawness